 When people come to the Glastonbury Symposium, we like to offer a whole experience beyond just listening to impressive speakers.
 The environment of the event itself is also important to us, and we ensure the Town Hall is always made resplendent with banners, colourful lighting and high-quality audio-visual facilities.
 Our valiant technical crew who monitor the nuts and bolts of the presentations make sure that all of the speakers are well seen and heard.
 Presented in a welcoming atmosphere, with humour and a twinkle in the eye, people often speak of the wonderful times they’ve had and the astonishing things they have learned at the Symposium.
 For many attendees it is, quite literally, their year’s highpoint – a good dose of spiritual battery-charging!
 The stimulation of taking in all the new information being presented to them is generally matched by the stimulation of the company around them; deep friendships are forged in the aisles and corridors, as lively discussions are had throughout the whole building and people indulge in the often unusual experience of spending time with like-minded individuals looking for a more open-minded approach to life.

 Our in-house cafe allows further interaction, providing snacks and drinks in a congenial ambience.
 This spills out into the town during longer breaks, where delegates explore the sights, shops, cafes and pubs, all within a short walk from the Town Hall.
 Glastonbury is an intriguing and colourful small town – easy to walk around – and is unique in many ways, being home to lots of interesting people, living their chosen lifestyles in the ‘Free State of Avalon’.
-For some attendees the Symposium is a four-day event: on the eve of the conference there is an optional expertly-guided Thursday coach tour which takes people out to some of the amazing sacred sites within a day trip’s reach of Glastonbury, be it to Wiltshire, Oxfordshire or beyond, to explore ancient monuments and the beautiful and mysterious atmospheres which surround them.
+For some attendees the Symposium is a four-day event: on the eve of the conference there is an optional expertly-guided Thursday coach tour which takes people out to the crop circles of Wiltshire and also to some of the amazing sacred sites which tend to be around them, all within a day trip’s reach of Glastonbury, to experience their beautiful and mysterious atmospheres.

 Find out more about the Symposium team and the background to the event on the Organisers page.
 Meanwhile, go to our Videos page to watch a collection of presentations from just a few of the hundreds of fascinating speakers we have welcomed over the years.